ArcticMC/Scenarios/descriptions.md

 ### Aquaphobia (H)
 > The world is an abandoned city with water rising from Y:32 to Y:80.
 Whenever you craft a helmet you will get Respiration 3 and Aqua Affinity and when you craft boots, you will get Depth Strider 3.

+### Apple & Flint Switch (L)
+> Roles of materials have been switched.
+Flint now drops from leaves and apples drop from gravel.

 ### Armageddon (L)
 > THE WORLD IS ENDING!!!
 Blocks and objects will fall from the sky, this will include: Gravel, Gold Nuggets, Splash potions that will damage you, lava, etc.